Abtan v. Blackwater: Background

 The September 16 Blackwater Baghdad shootings was an unprovoked attack on Iraqi civilians by a number of heavily armed Blackwater personnel, including two Blackwater helicopters.
 According to numerous conflicting reports, the shooting started after a small car had mistakenly failed to comply with an Iraqi police officer's call to stop, the Blackwater guards then fired on the car, possibly believing it to be a suicide bomber.
 However, a conflicting report filed by Blackwater, the security guards, who were at the time guarding a US State Department convoy, had been fired on first and responded with measured, small arms fire directed specifically at those who had attacked them.

-Case

-The suit was filed on behalf of a number of Iraqi citizens by the Center for Constitutional Rights and a number of other lawyers alleging that Blackwater had violated US and international law, as well as participating in war crimes and violation of the Racketeer Influenced and Corrupt Organization Act.
-According to the complaint, Blackwater had “created and fostered a culture of lawlessness amongst its employees, encouraging them to act in the company’s financial interests at the expense of innocent human life” and that Blackwater deployed "shooters" in Baghdad knowing that some were using steroids or other psychoactive substances.
-The suit also claims that Blackwater should be liable for claims of assault and battery, wrongful death, intentional and negligent infliction of emotional distress, and negligent hiring, training and supervision.
-Plaintiffs also moved to include a claim that Blackwater intentionally destroyed evidence by repainting the vehicles involved in the Nisoor Square massacre and by shredding documents pertaining to the company’s criminal and civil legal exposures.
+The suit was filed on behalf of a number of Iraqi citizens by the Center for Constitutional Rights and a number of other lawyers alleging that Blackwater had violated US and international law, as well as participating in war crimes and violation of the Racketeer Influenced and Corrupt Organizations Act.